ayushk1233/gptease-benchmark/README.md

 5. **Evaluator philosophy changes rankings.** The decision to weight conversational naturalness above prose quality completely reshuffled the leaderboard.
 Benchmark design choices are not neutral — they encode a theory of what "good conversation" means.

 6. **Dynamic interaction matters more than literary prose.** A model that mirrors the user's phrasing, creates conversational push/pull, and adapts to emotional register is more valuable as a conversational partner than a model that generates atmospheric narration.

+7. **Judge model selection matters more than rubric design.** Changing the judge model shifted DeepSeek V4 Pro's score by +6.81 points.
+No amount of rubric calibration, prompt engineering, or scoring weight adjustment produced a comparable effect.
+The choice of who judges is more consequential than the rules they judge by — and in the NSFW domain, where standard neutral judges (Claude, GPT-4o) refuse to evaluate, this remains a genuinely unsolved problem.

 ---